santheepskovoor/Python-Assignment-5/README.md

 # Python-Assignment-5
-The Assignment consists of questions & Codes of below questions,
+The Assignment consists of questions & Codes of below mentioned problems

 Write a Python Program to Find LCM?
 Write a Python Program to Find HCF?